Avaiga/taipy-doc/docs/manuals/core/config/core-config.md

-The `CoreSection^` holds configuration fields related to the Core application.
+The `CoreSection^` holds configuration fields related to the Core service.

 Here are the (optional) configurable properties: